Watch & Listen Member Center / Docs Shop

 • Vocally compatible.
 Do your voices blenzd in a pleasing way?
 Ask an additional set of ears to evaluate.

 • Are your goals compatible?
-A casual quartet and district champion quartet are vastly different in goals, time available, investments of time and money desired.
+A casual quartet and a district champion quartet can be vastly different in goals, time available, investments of time and money desired.
 Talk it out.

 For a fuller discussion, see the quartet resource center at www.barbershop.org/quartets/